This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-Follow up with your primary healthcare provider (PHP) or audiologist as directed:
+Follow up with your healthcare provider or audiologist as directed:

 You may need your hearing aid adjusted or your hearing checked for any changes.
 Write down your questions so you remember to ask them during your visits.

 How to choose a hearing aid: